fenago/deep-learning-for-nlp/Lab Guides/chapter_15/Lab_9.md

 http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.
 gz

-Dataset is **already downloaded** , you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
+Dataset has been **downloaded already** , you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
 Reviews are stored one per file with a naming convention cv000 to cv999 for each of neg and pos.

 # Data Preparation

-Note: The preparation of the movie review dataset was first described previously.
+**Note:** The preparation of the movie review dataset was first described previously.
 In this section, we will look at 3 things:
 1. Separation of data into training and test sets.
 2. Loading and cleaning the data to remove punctuation and numbers.